 “Stress is resisting what is.”

-We are living in a stressful time.
+We are living in stressful times.

 The coronavirus pandemic is upending lives in so many ways.

-In fact, that’s the purpose of stress — to help keep you safe in the face of danger.
+In fact, that’s the evolutionary purpose of stress — to help keep you safe in the face of danger.

-First and foremost: Take care of your mental and physical health — stress, loneliness, and sleep loss can weaken your immune system, leaving you more susceptible to infection.
+Stress, loneliness, and sleep loss can weaken your immune system, leaving you more susceptible to infection.
 (1)

 - Eat healthy food